 Zero Negative Balance

 The asset settlement covers the obligation.
-If the asset's value is insufficient to cover the full outstanding amount, BitLease absorbs the shortfall through the Insurance Treasury — funded by the Insurance Fee paid at contract start.
+If the asset's value is insufficient to cover the full outstanding amount, BitLease absorbs the shortfall through the HyperHedge Treasury, which is funded by the HyperHedge Fee you paid at the start.
 Your balance cannot go negative.
 You never owe more than the asset is worth.

 Zero Personal Liability

 You have no personal liability for any outstanding obligation that exceeds the asset's sale proceeds.
 The contract is asset-backed and self-contained.
-Nothing beyond the asset can be claimed against you — ever.
+Nothing beyond the asset can ever be claimed against you.

 Zero Credit Impact

-Termination is not reported to any credit bureau.
+Termination is never reported to a credit bureau.
 It has no impact on your credit score, your banking relationships, or your financial standing outside BitLease.
-The contract closes.
-Your financial life continues completely unaffected.
+The contract closes, and your financial life continues completely unaffected.

 Zero Debt Collection